The Mission

 Benjamin J. Carey

-Carey’s life sharpened in the fire of fatherhood: newly divorced and having just sent his daughter off to college, he carried his son Sullivan “Sully” through a three-year battle with Acute B-Cell Lymphoblastic Leukemia—an ordeal he wrote about in The Day No Parent Can Imagine.
-At the very same time, he was guiding his eldest son Preston—whom he had coached since age five—through the most pivotal stretch of his football journey.
-Preston rose to become one of the most heavily recruited players in New York history, with offers from across the nation before ultimately committing to the University of Georgia.
-Balancing Sully’s chemo treatments and hospital stays with Preston’s recruiting visits and rising national profile demanded every ounce of discipline, love, and resolve a father could summon.
+Newly divorced and having just sent his daughter off to college, he carried his son Sullivan “Sully” through a three-year battle with Acute B-Cell Lymphoblastic Leukemia—an ordeal he wrote about in The Day No Parent Can Imagine.
+At the same time, he was guiding his eldest son Preston, whom he had coached since the age of five, through the most intense and consequential stretch of his football journey.

 Video Gallery